Beni Mellal

-Beni Mellal (بني ملال) is a city in north-central Morocco.
+Beni Mellal (Note: بني ملال, ⴱⵏⵉ ⵎⵍⵍⴰⵍ) is a city in north-central Morocco.
 It is the capital of the Béni Mellal-Khénifra Region and has a population of 192,676 (2014 census).
 It sits at the foot of Jbel Tassemit (2247 m), next to the plains of Beni Amir.
 The modern town dates back to 1688, when Moulay Isma'il founded a kasbah (fort).

 History

 Historical Arabic sources do not offer clear details about this site during the medieval period.
 Hiṣn Daī (حصن دائي), a town that was given to the Idrisid prince Yahya ibn Idris (son of Idris II) to rule during the 9th century, may correspond to the site of present Beni Mellal.
 It was later captured by the Almohads in 1141.

 In 1688, the Alawi sultan Moulay Isma'il built a kasbah (fort) here and the current town developed around it.
 The kasbah was restored in the 19th century by Moulay Sliman and again in 1916 by the French Protectorate administration.
 In 1918, the town had a recorded population of approximately 3,000.
 During the Protectorate, authorities invested in the area's agricultural infrastructure, which helped the city grow into a major urban centre.
 Today it is also regional administrative center.

 Formerly, the city was known as Kasbah Beni Mellal and it was also called Kasbah Bel Kush or Bel Kush (بلكوش) with Kush being a Berber word for black.

-The name Beni Mellal could be a corruption of the Berber word imaloul meaning white or it is taken from the tribe living around the city.
+The etymology places the origin of the name from the tribe living around the city.

 The Beni Mellal tribe is an Arab tribe of Jusham origin and its eponymous ancestor is said to be Muhammad al-Mallal.